code-check/github-api-scala/README.md

 ## About models
 We don't aim to define all fields of JSON.
-Because it might be changed by GitHub.
+Because these are too much and might be changed by GitHub.

 We just define the fields we need.